Anarchist Arnie Lerma

 Anti-religious Deprogrammer

-Lerma became an advocate for the revival of the practice of “deprogramming” that attempts to forcibly pressure members of religious movements to denounce their faith.
-The practice largely stopped following criminal convictions of deprogrammers for kidnapping and multimillion-dollar judgments against deprogramming groups such as Cult Awareness Network.
+The practice largely stopped after several criminal convictions of deprogrammers for kidnapping and multimillion-dollar judgments against deprogramming groups such as the Cult Awareness Network.

 Supporter of the Cyberterrorist Hate Group Anonymous